icinganalysis/icinganalysis.github.io/content/NACA-TN-1393.md

 ![Comparison of Figure 5 to results from the Python tool](/images/naca-tn-1393/compare.png)

+The code used to make the figure is available in the file "naca-tn-1393.py" [^6].

 ###Illustrating water drop size distributions

 Figure 10 below illustrates a challenge when comparing Langmuir drop size distributions to other, measured distributions.